kubevirt/kubevirt/docs/reviewer-guide.md

   analyzers when one builds kubevirt.
 If a check fails the build fails.

 The lowest **testing bar** to pass:
-* Nw code requires new unit tests.
+* New code requires new unit tests.
 * New features require at least one e2e test.
 As they are costly: As many as needed, but as few as possible.
 * Bug fixes might require an update to existing or the creation of new unit or e2e test